Hamburg Noir

 About

-Sarda is a member of the Crime Writers’ Association, a “shamus” of the Film Noir Foundation, and the primary source for “Crime and the City: Hamburg” on CrimeReads.
+As a member of the Crime Writers’ Association, Sarda contributes to Red Herrings magazine and CWA Readers’ News.
+He is a “shamus” of the Film Noir Foundation and the primary source for “Crime and the City: Hamburg” on CrimeReads.